0xPolygonMiden/miden-vm/miden-vm/README.md

 // use an empty list as initial stack let stack_inputs = StackInputs::default();

+// do not include any initial advice data let advice_inputs = AdviceInputs::default();

 // instantiate a default host (with an empty advice provider) let mut host = DefaultHost::default();